konstantine25b/polymarket_algo/src/simulation/bidding_decision/strategy_2/README.md

-# Simulation Strategy 2 - Bidding Decision System
+# Simulation Strategy 2 - Bidding Decision System with Stop Loss

-This package provides a simulation-based bidding decision system that replicates the real-world auto bidding functionality but operates on simulated JSON data instead of making actual trades.
+This package provides a simulation-based bidding decision system that replicates the real-world auto bidding functionality but operates on simulated JSON data instead of making actual trades. **Strategy 2 includes advanced stop loss functionality** for automated risk management.

 ## Overview